-- Our setting has accessed and understood the guidance and part 5 of 'Keeping children safe in education' 2023 - We recognise that sexual violence and sexual harassment between children can take place online.
-Examples may include; non-consensual sharing of sexual images and videos, sexualised online bullying, online coercion and threats, unwanted sexual comments and messages on social media, and online sexual exploitation. - Full details of how we will respond to concerns relating to sexual violence and sexual harassment between children can be found within our child protection and antibullying policy. - We recognise that internet brings the potential for the impact of any sexual violence and sexual harassment concerns to extend further than the local community, and for a victim or alleged perpetrator to become marginalised and excluded by online communities. - We also recognise the potential for repeat victimisation in the future if abusive content continues to exist somewhere online. - We will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of online sexual violence and sexual harassment between children by implementing a range of age and ability appropriate educational methods as part of our PSHE and RSE curriculum. - We will ensure that all members of the community are aware of sources of support regarding online sexual violence and sexual harassment between children. - We will respond to concerns regarding online sexual violence and sexual harassment between children, regardless of whether the incident took place on our premises or using our equipment. - If made aware of online sexual violence and sexual harassment, we will: - Immediately notify the DSL (or deputy) and act in accordance with our child protection and anti-bullying policies.
+- Our setting has accessed and understood "Sexual violence and sexual harassment between children in schools and colleges" (2018) guidance and part 5 of 'Keeping children safe in education' 2022. - Stanley Crook Primary School recognises that sexual violence and sexual harassment between children can take place online.
+Examples may include; non-consensual sharing of sexual images and videos, sexualised online bullying, online coercion and threats, unwanted sexual comments and messages on social media, and online sexual exploitation. - Full details of how we will respond to concerns relating to sexual violence and sexual harassment between children can be found within our child protection and anti-bullying policy. - Stanley Crook Primary School recognises that internet brings the potential for the impact of any sexual violence and sexual harassment concerns to extend further than the local community, and for a victim or alleged perpetrator to become marginalised and excluded by online communities.

-- o If content is contained on learners electronic devices, they will be managed in accordance with the DfE 'searching screening and confiscation' advice. - o Provide the necessary safeguards and support for all learners involved, such as offering specific advice on blocking, reporting and removing online content, as well as providing appropriate counselling/pastoral support. - o Implement appropriate sanctions in accordance with our behaviour policy. - Inform parents and carers, if appropriate, about the incident and how it is being managed. - o If appropriate, make a referral to partner agencies, such as First Contact and/or the Police. - If the concern involves children and young people at a different educational setting, work in partnership with other DSLs to ensure appropriate safeguarding action is taken in the wider local community. - If a criminal offence has been committed, the DSL (or deputy) will discuss this with Durham Police first to ensure that investigations are not compromised. - Review the handling of any incidents to ensure that best practice was implemented, and policies/procedures are appropriate.
+- Stanley Crook Primary School also recognises the potential for repeat victimisation in the future if abusive content continues to exist somewhere online. - Stanley Crook Primary School will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of online sexual violence and sexual harassment between children by implementing a range of age and ability appropriate educational methods as part of our PSHE and RSE curriculum. - We will ensure that all members of the community are aware of sources of support regarding online sexual violence and sexual harassment between children. - We will respond to concerns regarding online sexual violence and sexual harassment between children, regardless of whether the incident took place on our premises or using our equipment. - If made aware of online sexual violence and sexual harassment, we will: - Immediately notify the DSL (or deputy) and act in accordance with our child protection and anti-bullying policies. - If content is contained on learners electronic devices, they will be managed in accordance with the DfE 'searching screening and confiscation' advice. - Provide the necessary safeguards and support for all learners involved, such as offering specific advice on blocking, reporting and removing online content, as well as providing appropriate counselling/pastoral support. - Implement appropriate sanctions in accordance with our behaviour policy. - Inform parents and carers, if appropriate, about the incident and how it is being managed. - If appropriate, make a referral to partner agencies, such as First Contact and/or the Police. - If the concern involves children and young people at a different educational setting, work in partnership with other DSLs to ensure appropriate safeguarding action is taken in the wider local community. - If a criminal offence has been committed, the DSL (or deputy) will discuss this with Durham Police first to ensure that investigations are not compromised. - Review the handling of any incidents to ensure that best practice was implemented, and policies/procedures are appropriate.

-i Youth Produced Sexual Imagery ("Nudes")
+Youth Produced Sexual Imagery ("Sexting")